-Riveting reads to give a news junkie
+Riveting books to give a news buff

 The last few years have been tumultuous across the globe.
-Here are some books to help you understand the world as it is, and what might happen next.
+Here are some books to help you understand the world as it is, and what might happen next

 Pete Souza was the Chief White House photographer during Obama’s presidency, and captured some of the most iconic and unguarded moments of his career and life over the eight years he was in office.
 This coffee table book reproduces over three hundred photographs, alongside behind-the-scenes notes and stories from Souza, and makes for an intimate portrait of a landmark era of American history.

 As well as being Prime Minister, Gordon Brown was Britain’s longest-serving Chancellor, and has impacted the country’s goals and direction for over three decades.
 This book traces his life, influences and reflections, starting from his childhood in Scotland.
 Covering everything from the conficts in Iraq and Afghanistan to the forging of the coalition government and the referendums on Scottish independence and European Union membership, whilst documenting Brown’s own life and principles, this book offers a look at where Britain is now from a man who’s seen it from the inside.

 When Alec Baldwin first impersonated Donald Trump on Saturday Night Live, he created a parody that became central to the US election.
 Presented as a presidential memoir told in Trump’s ‘voice’, it takes you inside the Oval Office as Trump tweets, onto the golf course as he makes big decisions, and into his meetings with world leaders.
 This brutal, satirical “memoir” covers everything from Trump’s opinions on Melania and Ivanka, to his plan to triumph over the fake news media.